kumahq/kuma-website/docs/docs/dev/policies/traffic-log.md

         type: tcp
         # Use `config` field to co configure a TCP logging backend.
         conf:
-          # Address of a log collector.
+          # Address of a log collector (like logstash, splunk or other).
           address: 127.0.0.1:5000
       - name: file
         type: file